Casehero

 The budget

-The budget for 3 months which usually consist of 3 main components – consultant revenues, consultant expenses, and operating expenses.
+The budget for three months usually consists of 3 main components – consultant revenues, consultant expenses, and operating expenses.

 Consulting revenues = number of consultants x number of hours available per consultant x Expected billing percentage x the average hourly billing rate